-A live-in carer can assist with a day out whether you are just visiting for the afternoon or have a longer stay planned.
+Live-in care in Eastbourne can assist with a day out whether you are just visiting for the afternoon or have a longer stay planned.
 Here are eight suggestions to help you and your elderly parents get out and explore the area, while spending some quality time together.

 No trip to the Great British Seaside would be complete without a stroll along the pier, and Eastbourne’s is a particularly magnificent example.
 The pier was built in 1872 and damaged by fire in 2015.
 It was then bought and lovingly restored by a local hotelier who has returned it to its former glory.
 You can now enjoy traditional fish and chips at The Chippy or indulge in afternoon tea in the Victorian tearooms.